Gradient corrections to the quantum effective action: Discussion and conclusion

-Furthermore, we generalized the calculations to the case of multiple scalar fields with canonical kinetic terms but with mass mixing in the tree-level potential.
-Considering again a generic tree-level mass matrix, we performed similar calculations as in the one-field case.
-Interestingly, we find that the previous result does not carry over to the multi-field case.
-Indeed, we obtain non-vanishing one-loop kinetic corrections for the scalar fields.
-On the other hand, we find that the second-order corrections to the propagator are not manifestly transpose invariant.
-This is in contrast with the requirement that both the symmetric equations of motion should be satisfied.
-Remarkably, at the level of the effective action this ambiguity is removed by the functional trace of the operators, so we find consistent unique one-loop kinetic corrections~(\ref{4dim second order ea}).
-From this general result, we can notice that, unlike the one-loop corrections of the potential, the second-order gradient corrections are finite and do not need to be renormalized with appropriate counterterms.
-This is interesting to highlight since it signifies that these gradient corrections do not introduce any renormalization scale dependence thus not breaking scaling symmetry.
-Finally, as a simple application, we applied our result to the case of two real scalar fields with mass mixing~(\ref{two fields 2gradient final}).
-From this example, it is worth highlighting that the kinetic terms cannot be written in the canonical form since the second-order one-loop gradient corrections introduce kinetic mixing terms between the two scalar fields which has a non-vanishing configuration space curvature. \\ Our computations have a wide range of applicability for Early Universe phenomena when quantum corrections cannot be neglected.
-For example, in Ref.~\cite{Canevarolo-Prokopec} we study the effect of gradient corrections for the case of bubble nucleation during the Electroweak phase transition in a conformal extension of the Standard Model.
+Our computations have a wide range of applicability for early Universe phenomena when quantum corrections cannot be neglected.
+For example, in Ref.~\cite{Canevarolo-Prokopec} we study the effect of gradient corrections for the case of bubble nucleation during the electroweak phase transition in a conformal extension of the standard model.
 Indeed, to obtain the tunneling path from the false to the true vacuum state of the theory the full effective action is needed.
-In turns, this brings the necessity to have a good estimate of the one-loop quantum corrections for the kinetic terms besides the well-known ones for the potential.
-Similarly, we expect that many other instances in Cosmology where spatial or time gradients and multiple scalar fields are present, such as multifield inflationary models, and various baryogenesis and leptogenesis models, will provide a manifold of applications for our result.
+In turn, this brings the necessity to have a good estimate of the loop corrections for the kinetic terms besides the well-known ones for the potential.
+Similarly, we expect that many other instances in cosmology where spatial or time gradients and multiple scalar fields are present, such as multifield inflationary models, and various baryogenesis and leptogenesis scenarios, will provide a manifold of applications for our results.